 Sheffield Railway Station is three miles from Hillsborough.

-The obvious route is via London with trains to Sheffield going from St Pancras.
-The journey time varies between around 4 hours 10 minutes to 4-and-a-half hours (based on the connections assumed on www.greateranglia.co.uk).
+If you decide to brave the buses for the first part of the journey (Ipswich to Witham) and go via London then trains to Sheffield go from London St Pancras International.
+The journey time is around 4 hours 30 minutes (based on the connections assumed on www.greateranglia.co.uk).

 Getting to the ground from the station

 The yellow route of the South Yorkshire Supertram (which is signposted from the railway station) towards Middlewood Road stops at Leppings Lane.
 This is a short walk from the ground.

 Flat Street Bus Terminus is a one minute walk from the railway station.
 Cross over the pedestrian crossing and follow the signs.
 Bus numbers 53, 77 and 80 all run from Flat Street to Hillsborough.

 Alternatively, buses 74 and 74a run from Angel Street to Hillsborough and buses 85 and 86 run from Snig Hill to Leppings Lane.
 Angel Street and Snig Hill are both close to the Premier Inn, Sheffield City Centre and not far from the Travelodge, Sheffield Central.

 From Sheffield Transport Interchange (which is about a three minute walk from the railway station), bus number 57, towards Stocksbridge, runs past the ground.